Skip to main content

 Florida is one of the riskiest states in the country for uninsured driver exposure, and most commercial auto policies carry either minimal UM/UIM limits or none at all.

-The numbers: According to the Insurance Information Institute and multiple industry studies, an estimated one in five Florida drivers lacks adequate insurance coverage.
+The numbers: The Insurance Research Council estimated approximately 20.6% of Florida drivers were uninsured in 2023.
 The Florida Department of Highway Safety and Motor Vehicles tracks registered vehicles without active insurance, but the real exposure is broader — it includes drivers with lapsed policies, canceled coverage, and limits too low to cover serious injuries.

 UM/UIM Is Not Required on Florida Commercial Auto Policies